mangelats/buffers/README.md

 use buffers_collections::vec::Vector;

-type ExampleBuffer<T> = ZstoBuffer<  // Optimize if T is a Zero-Sized Type ExponentialGrowthBuffer< // Make the buffer to grow exponentially (powers of 2)
+type ExampleBuffer<T> = ZstoBuffer<  // Optimization for types where T is a Zero-Sized Type ExponentialGrowthBuffer<           // Make the buffer to grow exponentially
     SvoBuffer<                       // Add Small Vector Optimization
+      128,
-      128,              // Size of the small vector (in number of elements) HeapBuffer<T>,    // Save the values on the heap (base buffer)
+      HeapBuffer<T>,                 // Save the values on the heap (base buffer)
     >
   >
 >;